 What Is Business Asset Disposal Relief & How Does It Work?

-Business Asset Disposal Relief (BADR) is a form of tax relief that reduces the amount of Capital Gains Tax (CGT) that individuals are required to pay on the disposal of qualifying business assets.
-Business Asset Disposal Relief was formerly known as ‘Entrepreneurs Relief’, until it was renamed in the March 2020 budget.
-The measure was introduced in 2008 as a government incentive to encourage entrepreneurs to start their own business, by reducing the financial risk and burden of doing so.
-There was concern that Business Asset Disposal Relief would be scrapped in the March 2021 budget, however the Chancellor announced that the tax break would remain in place.
+Business Asset Disposal Relief (BADR), formerly known as ‘Entrepreneurs Relief’, is a form of tax relief that reduces the amount of Capital Gains Tax (CGT) that individuals are required to pay on the disposal of qualifying business assets.
+The measure was introduced in 2008 as a government incentive to encourage entrepreneurs to start their own businesses by reducing the financial risk and burden of doing so.

-How Does It Work?
+How Does Business Asset Disposal Relief Work?

 In order to qualify for Business Asset Disposal Relief, you must be a sole trader, business partner or employee (and shareholder) of the company who is selling all or part of the business.
 There are different eligibility criteria depending on whether you are selling or closing the company, or selling shares in the company.